-To provide financial support to full-time graduate students conducting research in green chemistry.
+The Heh-Won Chang, Ph.D.
+Fellowships provide financial support to full-time graduate students conducting research in green chemistry and/or engineering.

-The funds may be used for any purpose, including conference travel, professional development, and living expenses, while the recipient is in graduate school.
-Heh-Won Chang, PhD Fellowship awardees receive a one-time payment of $5,000.
-The fellowship is non-renewable.
+The Heh-Won Chang Fellowship was established in 2019 in honor of composites research expert, Dr. Heh-Won Chang.
+Fellowship funds may be used for any purpose (e.g., conference travel, professional development, and/or living expenses) while the recipients are in graduate school.
+Heh-Won Chang, Ph.D.
+Fellowship awardees receive a one-time (non-renewable) payment of $5,000.
+Two fellowship winners are selected annually.

 Green chemistry is the design of chemical products and processes that reduce or eliminate the use or generation of hazardous substances.
 Green chemistry encompasses all aspects and types of chemical processes, including synthesis, catalysis, analysis, monitoring, and separations, and reaction conditions that reduce impacts on human health and the environment relative to the current state of the art.
-Research being conducted by applicants to the Chang Fellowship must address one of the following focus areas:
+Research being conducted by students applying for the Chang Fellowship must address one of the following focus areas:

 2. The use of greener reaction conditions.
-This focus area involves improving conditions other than the overall design or redesign of a synthesis.
+This focus area involves improving conditions other than the overall design or redesign of a synthetic pathway.
 Greener analytical methods often fall within this focus area.
 Examples include reaction conditions that:

 3. The design of greener chemicals.
 This focus area involves designing and implementing chemical products that are less hazardous than the products or technologies they replace.
 Examples include chemical products that are: